learnk8s/learnk8s.io/_posts/2018-01-14-smaller-docker-images.md

 **That's only 76.7MB!**

-More than 600MB down from your previous image!
+More than 600MB less than your previous image!

-This is extremely good news, but there's something you should pay attention to when it comes to distroless.
+Excellent news!
+But there's something you should pay attention to when it comes to distroless.

-When you container is running and you wish to inspect it, you can attach to a running container with:
+When your container is running, and you wish to inspect it, you can attach to a running container with:

 ```bash
 $ docker exec -ti <inser_docker_id> bash
 ```

-Attaching to a running container and running `bash` feels like establing an SSH session.
+Attaching to a running container and running `bash` feels like establishing an SSH session.

 But since distroless is a stripped down version of the original operating system, there are no extra binaries.
 There's no shell in the container!